Skip to main content

 • optimization

-The game's optimization has received widespread criticism, with many players reporting significant performance issues, particularly in large groups and on AMD hardware.
-While some users noted improvements since launch, the overall consensus is that the game remains poorly optimized, leading to frequent frame rate drops and crashes.
-Despite its potential and engaging content, the lack of effective optimization continues to hinder the player experience.
+The game's optimization has been widely criticized, with many players reporting significant performance issues, particularly on AMD CPUs, leading to low frame rates and crashes.
+While some users noted improvements since launch, the overall consensus is that the game remains poorly optimized, causing frustration for those attempting to play in larger groups or with higher settings.
+Despite its potential and engaging content, the lack of effective optimization has contributed to a dwindling player base and negative reviews.

 • “The game itself feels very polished, well optimized.”